zeroluck/docs/sources/further-reading/cert-full-update-procedures.md

     2. Find out the exact alias name of your current OpenDJ certificate: `# keytool -list -v -keystore /opt/opendj/config/keystore -storepass YOUR_OPENDJ_JKS_PIN` It should have alias “server-cert” and there should be no other entries in the keystore, but it may change in the future.
     3. Fetch the certificate from the store: `# keytool -export -alias alias_you_discovered -file /etc/certs/opendj-exported-cert.der -keystore /opt/opendj/config/keystore -storepass opendj_jks_pin` Now you are ready to import it into default java keystore

-3. Find out the exact alias name of your current OpenDJ's certificate in the cacerts file:

-# keytool -list -v -keystore /usr/java/latest/lib/security/cacerts -storepass changeit | grep -i '_opendj'

-It should have an alias of sort “your-instance-hostname_opendj” Remove your old certificate from the store:
+3. Find out the exact alias name of your current OpenDJ's certificate in the cacerts file: `# keytool -list -v -keystore /usr/java/latest/lib/security/cacerts -storepass changeit | grep -i '_opendj'` It should have an alias of sort “your-instance-hostname_opendj”

-# keytool -delete -alias your-instance-hostname_opendj -keystore /usr/java/latest/lib/security/cacerts -storepass changeit
+4. Remove your old certificate from the store: `# keytool -delete -alias your-instance-hostname_opendj -keystore /usr/java/latest/lib/security/cacerts -storepass changeit`

-Import the new one with the same alias:

-# keytool -import -alias your-instance-hostname_opendj --trustcacerts -file /etc/certs/opendj-exported-cert.der -keystore /usr/java/latest/lib/security/cacerts -storepass changeit
+5. Import the new one with the same alias: `# keytool -import -alias your-instance-hostname_opendj --trustcacerts -file /etc/certs/opendj-exported-cert.der -keystore /usr/java/latest/lib/security/cacerts -storepass changeit`

-Restart Tomcat service
+6. Restart Tomcat service: `# /etc/init.d/tomcat restart`

-# /etc/init.d/tomcat restart

-Restart Apache service
+7. Restart Apache service: `# /etc/init.d/apache2 restart`

-# /etc/init.d/apache2 restart

 ### How to test

 You can verify that the certificate in cacerts file is the same as in the OpenDJ's keystore using the same “keytool -list” commands as before.
-Failure when establishing SSL/TLS connection with OpenDJ will result in errors appearing in /opt/idp/logs/idp-process.log and /opt/tomcat/logs/wrapper.log during Tomcat's startup.
+Failure when establishing SSL/TLS connection with OpenDJ will result in errors appearing in `/opt/idp/logs/idp-process.log` and `/opt/tomcat/logs/wrapper.log` during Tomcat's startup.